Engin-Boot/capture-behavior-of-a-visit-counter-shivanigoyal236/needs-facilities.md

-  Given a sensor that senses head of person and connected to visit counter When a person enters in seating area then it alert how many seats are left
+  Given a sensor that senses head of person and connected to visit counter When a person enters in seating area then it gives alert seating capacity is full